-This document defines a standard interface for power management that can be used by OS vendors for supervisory software working at different levels of privilege on an Arm device.
-Rich operating systems like Linux and Windows, hypervisors, secure firmware, and Trusted OS implementations must interoperate when power is being managed.
+This document defines a standard interface for PE and system level power management that can be used by OS vendors for supervisory software working at different levels of privilege on an Arm device.
+Rich operating systems like Linux and Windows, hypervisors, privileged firmware, and Trusted OS implementations must interoperate when power is being managed.
 The aim of this standard is to ease the integration between supervisory software from different vendors working at different privilege levels.